Bitget Card Review: Mastercard Fees

 Bottom Line

-Bitget Card is a practical virtual card candidate for users already in the Bitget ecosystem.
-Its appeal depends less on rewards and more on whether the fee quota, mobile wallet support and country eligibility fit the user's spending pattern.
+Bitget Card is a practical card candidate for existing Bitget Wallet users.
+Its appeal depends less on rewards and more on whether the fee quota, mobile wallet support, card type and country eligibility match the spending pattern.

 You can compare the live Defimap profile here: Bitget Card, then review virtual crypto cards, Mastercard crypto cards and Bybit Card.